jonkeller/RavensProgressiveMatrixProblemManager/README.md

 This is an Ember application which uses the REST API.

 To install and start it:
+* Install ember?
+Not sure if this is needed or if the "npm install" below takes care of it.
 * cd RavensProgressiveMatrixProblemManagerFrontEnd
 * npm install
 * ember server